 What Does a Home Appraisal Cost?

 In Canada, a home appraisal usually costs between $300 to $600, and the buyer or borrower pays the appraisal fees.
 The home’s location, size, and condition influence the cost, though appraisers usually work on a flat fee or hourly basis.
 Appraisers expecting to be paid a percentage of the home’s value are frowned upon, as this can set wrong precedents.

 What Lowers a Home Appraisal?

 The location of your home is a huge influencing factor that can lower a home appraisal.
-For example, the appraisal will be on the lower side if the house is in an undesirable neighborhood, next to a junkyard, power lines, or on a busy street.
+For example, the assessment will be on the lower side if the house is in an undesirable neighbourhood, next to a junkyard, power lines, or on a busy street.

 And How Do You Improve It?

 You can make renovations and improvements to get your home’s best possible value and a higher asking price.
 Some other home appraisal tips to avoid a low appraisal are

 - Make sure the house is clean and tidy